Heroin History and Statistics

 Injecting heroin can easily lead to a potentially fatal overdose if it is more pure than expected.
-Overdose victims usually die when their breathing stops, and so mixing heroin with other depressants such as alcohol or tranquilizers also greatly increases the dangers of a fatality.
+Overdose victims usually die when their breathing stops, and so mixing it with other depressants such as alcohol or tranquilizers also greatly increases the dangers of a fatality.
 If seen in time, medical professionals can treat cases of overdose using opioid antagonists – like naloxone (Narcan) – that reverse the effects of heroin.

 - There were 188 opioid overdose prevention programs using naloxone in 2010.

 - 10,171 opioid overdoses were reversed using naloxone between 1996 and 2010.

 Intervenous use of heroin has many other inherent dangers separate from those posed by the drug itself.
 Sharing of non-sterile needles and other injecting paraphernalia increases the risk of:

 - Contracting diseases such as HIV or hepatitis.